We're always expanding!

 Kitchen staff wear masks at work.

-The measures we are all being asked to take in in response to the coronavirus, such as frequent hand-washing and sanitizing surfaces regularly, are long-established standard operating procedures for the food production industry to prevent the spread of illness in commercial kitchens nationwide.
+The measures we are all being asked to take in in response to the coronavirus, such as frequent hand-washing and sanitizing surfaces regularly, are long-established standard operating procedures for the food production industry to prevent the spread of illness in commercial kitchens.
 For a few examples, our kitchen team wears fresh gloves for each task, wipes down work surfaces with bleach solution after each task, and habitually washes hands throughout the work day.

-We require employees and those they live with to obey the stay at home order.
+We require employees and those they live with to obey the stay at home order when in place.